 CM HelplineImmediate telephonic assistance and status updatesDial 1076 (Within UP)

-Would you like me to draft a formal email to the Joint Secretary (Shri Arvind Mohan) referencing your specific registration number and the “dysfunctional” status of the project?
+Would you like me to draft a formal email to the Joint Secretary (Shri Arvind Mohan) referencing your specific registration number and, in addition, the “dysfunctional” status of the project?

 Home » Dysfunctional Sewage in Mirzapur: Grievance Report